dgaydukov/cert-aws/files/sa.md

 ###### EMR
 EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop as its distributed data processing engine.
+It's good if you have some stored data in s3 and want to process it.
+If you have real-time data stream it's better to use Kinesis.
 Hadoop is open source java framework supports data-intensive distributed apps running on large clusters of commodity hardware.
 Hive/Pig/HBase are packages that run on top of Hadoop.
 It reduces large workload into smaller jobs and distribute it between EC2 instances of Hadoop cluster (good for big data analyses).
 Hadoop is basically 2 things: HDFS + a Computation or Processing framework (MapReduce) There are 2 types of storage
 * HDFS (Hadoop Distributed File System) - data replicated across several instances.
 Data can be stored on EBS or instance store
-* EMRFS (EMR File System) - implemetation of HDFS that can store data in s3
+* EMRFS (EMR File System) - implemetation of HDFS that can store data in s3 There are 2 types of cluster
+* persistent - runs continiously, should use HDFS
+* transient - do some work and stop, should use EMRFS, so data won't be lost after cluster is stopped or terminated

 AntiPattern
 * Small data sets (EMR for large processing, if your dataset is small enough for one machine/thread it's better to use EC2 or Lambda)